-This started from yesterday when I was proudly showing my Adjusted TRIN and Buyer/Seller Index to my fiancee, because I thought it was so cool.
+This started from yesterday when I was proudly showing my Adjusted TRIN and Buyer/Seller Index to my fiancee because I thought it was so cool.
 Well, I guess the colored lines on the chart were meaningless to her.
 She said:” When you first started dummy trading, you were trying to get rid of these indicators, now why are you messing up the chart again?” ah well…

-I have always heard or read about, “Follow the price action is enough”, or “Indicators are useless” from anonymous traders who sound like pro (or pretend to be one) blah blah blah.
+I have always heard or read about, “Follow the price action is enough”, or “Indicators are useless” from anonymous traders who sound like a pro (or pretend to be one) blah blah blah.

-Notice this, before a formula is developed, the creator, in fact, needs to read the price, understands it, blend it with his/her belief of “how does the market work” and subsequently turning it into mathematics.
+Notice this, before a formula is developed, the creator, in fact, needs to read the price, understand it, blend it with his/her belief of “how does the market work” and subsequently turning it into mathematics.
 This is the process of development.

 In fact, the “Superman Index oscillator” was coded and executed in our mind.
 Instead of presenting it as a mathematical formula, we have done the processing in our mind (ok, our brain), then we say “Oversold, buy signal”.

 Comparing these two processes, I really do not find very much difference.
 (Well, maybe it hurts the ego of a trader to pull in indicator into his chart.
-It makes him looks like amateur).
-The indicator is either drawn on your chart or in your mind.
+It makes him looks like an amateur).

 To me, in order to use an indicator efficiently, I would prefer to understand the internal (construction) of the indicator.
 Well, you can read tons of charts, trying to observe some patterns of the indicator in relation to price action, however, when market condition changes, the indicator will fail.
 And you will never know the reason without knowing how it was created.